Deir Istiya: Ottoman era

+In the 18th and 19th centuries the village formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
+According to historian Roy Marom, this area served "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In the early 17th century, Deir Istiya and nearby Beit Wazan were the ancestral seats of the Qasim family who controlled Jamma'in and most of eastern Sanjak Nablus.
 The Qasim fortified and made Deir Istiya their primary southern base.
 The Rayyan clan from Majdal Yaba also exercised some influence over the village.

 In 1838, Edward Robinson noted it as a village, Deir Estia, in the Jurat Merda district, south of Nablus.

 During the "civil war" period in Jabal Nablus (1853–57), the Qasim family, formerly led by Qasim al-Ahmad, vacated Deir Istiya and were said to have sought refuge with the Nimr family in Nablus.

-In the second half of the 19th century, the village was ruled by the Abu Hijleh clan, who continue to live there.
-The Abu Hijleh were dominant in the area, and had great wealth.
+In the second half of the 19th century, the village was ruled by the Abu Hijleh clan (alternative spellings: Abu Hijleh or Abu Hijli), who continue to live there.
+The Abu Hijleh family were dominant in the area, and had great wealth.
 In 1870 French scholar Victor Guérin remarked that Deir Istiya had been much larger and that it was probably inhabited since "ancient times," noting that in the Mosque of Deir Istiya were marble columns (some with chiseled out crucifixes) dating back to the Christian era in Palestine.

+In 1870/1871 (1288 AH) an Ottoman census listed the village with a large population of 172 households in the nahiya (sub-district) of Jamma'in al-Awwal, subordinate to Nablus.

 In 1882 Deir Istiya was described as "a large village on high ground, surrounded with olive-groves, and supplied by cisterns."